ChristianKimura/text-adventure/README.md

 # Text-Adventure

-Using inquirer and javascript constructors to make a small text-based rpg.
+XXXXXXUsing inquirer and javascript constructors to make a small text-based rpg.

+Will be changing this to work with html and save the answers somewhere else.